 The selection committee looks for candidates to demonstrate their passion for improving CVD healthcare and making a difference at the grassroots level and beyond.

 Candidates are asked to provide the following supporting documents (in English):

-Announcing the 2018 Emerging Leaders cohort
+2020 Emerging Leaders cohort announced